dionyziz/marabu-course/docs/protocol.md

 previous output (the outpoint), and a signature.
 An input is a dictionary containing two
 keys: An `outpoint` key and a `sig` key.
 The `outpoint` key contains a dictionary of two keys:
 `txid` and `index`.
 The `txid` is the txid of a previous transaction, while the `index` is the natural number (zero-based) indexing an output within that transaction.
-The `sig` key contains the (DER encoded) signature.
+The `sig` key contains the signature.

 Signatures are created using the private keys corresponding to the public keys that are pointed to by their respective outpoint.
 Signatures are created on the plaintext which consists of the transaction